peterhinch/micropython-nano-gui/README.md

 hardware.

-For color drivers, to conserve RAM it is suggested that 8-bit color is used for the `framebuf`.
+For color drivers, to conserve RAM it is suggested that 8-bit color is used for the `FrameBuffer`.
 If the hardware does not support this, conversion to the supported color space needs to be done "on the fly" as per the SSD1351 driver.
-To maximise update speed consider using native, viper or assembler.
+This uses `framebuf.GS8` to stand in for 8 bit color in `rrrgggbb` format.
+To maximise update speed consider using native, viper or assembler for the conversion, typically to RGB565 format.

 Color drivers should have a static method converting rgb(255, 255, 255) to a form acceptable to the driver.
 For 8-bit rrrgggbb this can be: